Atono Chrome extension

 The Atono Chrome extension is designed for quick, in-context changes while using your application.

-The extension only toggles flags for the current environment and tenant.
+The extension only flips flags for the current environment and tenant.
 To change flags for other environments, other customers, or use location-based targeting, use the Atono web UI.

 Implementation details